br3ndonland/udacity-fsnd-flask-catalog/docs/flask-catalog-methods.md

 	- `random` and `string` are used to generate a random string, stored in an object with the name `state` here.
 	- The `xrange` in Python 2 is replaced by `range` in Python 3.
 	- The `state` token is stored in the `login_session` object.
+	- Passing the state token as an argument in login.html helps protect against CSRF.
+See [CSRF protection in Flask](http://flask.pocoo.org/snippets/3/) for more info.

 #### GConnect